httvhutceoscop/vnt-standard/wp-content/plugins/envira-gallery-lite/readme.txt

 == Frequently Asked Questions ==

-= I'd like access to all features.
-How can I get them? =

-You can get access to more features, Addons and support by <a href="http://enviragallery.com/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion" rel="friend" title="Click here to learn more about Envira Gallery!">visiting the Envira Gallery website and purchasing a support license</a>.
-Purchasing a support license gets you access to the full version of Envira Gallery, automatic updates and support, and depending on the level of support license, you can even get exclusive access to Envira Gallery Addons!

 = Who should use Envira Gallery? =

 Envira gallery is perfect for photographers, designers, bloggers, and small businesses.
 Basically if you want to create a beautiful WordPress gallery, then you need to use Envira.